wFairmanOlin/HAUCS_GUI/code/Readme.md

 **Data Flow:**
 1. When a reading is performed, a `.txt` file is saved in `DO_data/` or `YSI_data/`.
 2. A `.json` file for that session is created in `unsaved_json/`.
-3. A summary line (including paths to data files) is appended to the daily `.csv` file in `database_truck/`.
+3. A summary line (including paths to data files) is appended to the daily `.csv` file in `database_truck/` inside must set upload status as `TRUE`.
-4. After successful upload or post-processing, the `.json` files may be moved to `completed_json/`.
+4. After successful upload or post-processing, the `.txt` files from `unsaved_json/` must be moved to `completed_json/` and change upload status of `.csv` file that is the same uploaded information as `TRUE`.

 ---